pedgomgal1/imagej.github.io/_pages/people/Pedgomgal1.md

 website: http://lmescudero.blogspot.com.es/
 ---

-**Pedro Gomez-Galvez** is a PhD student in computational biology with Luisma Escudero at University of Seville.
+**Pedro Gomez-Galvez**, PhD in computational biology at the University of Seville.
 He is one of the principal developers of [EpiGraph](/plugins/epigraph).